 1. Urban Hiker SF ($45K/year)

-Alexandra Kenin (from San Francisco, California, USA) started Urban Hiker SF over 9 years ago.
+Alexandra Kenin (from San Francisco, California, USA) started Urban Hiker SF about 10 years ago.

 Hi all!
 My name is Alexandra Kenin and I run a tour business called Urban Hiker San Francisco, or Urban Hiker SF.

 I’ve sold over 8,000 copies since the book came out in November 2016.
 While working on the book has been fun, and I’m working on a second book, Urban Trails East Bay (Berkeley, Oakland, and other cities east of San Francisco), this is more of a branding play than a money maker.
 I’ve only made $5,000 total for the book for the countless hours I spent on it.

 Claire Robinson (from Le Havre, Normandy, France) started StructurInfo (ZigZag Road Trips) over 7 years ago.

 Bonjour!
 My name is Claire Robinson; I am French, and I am the founder of StructurInfo.
 My main business is Travel Blogging.
 But I am not your typical travel blogger.
 I do not work with sponsors or tourism boards.
 I select and pay for my own trips.
 I will not share with you how ‘to be paid to travel’.
 However, I do travel a lot and enjoy writing about it :-)

 Pre-quarantine, my revenue averaged $9,000 per month.
 And 2020 started with huge growth before all travels stopped.
 I am still working hard to deliver practical information because travel will start again, and I love it when customers share how much fun they had planned their trip with my guides and how wonderful their road trips were, for example in New Zealand:

 Manoj Tulsani (from Dubai, Dubai, United Arab Emirates) started Rayna Tours almost 17 years ago.